R0M-GH/PioneerFi/README.md

 ## What's next for PioneerFi

-My plan is to acquire Raspberry Pi computers to serve as nodes and begin rolling out PioneerFi to the various common spaces around campus
+My plan is to acquire Raspberry Pi computers to serve as nodes and begin rolling out PioneerFi to the various common spaces around campus.
+In doing so, along with getting school permission and funding, I can make PioneerFi into a website from which anyone on campus can quickly look up specific classes.
+If it gets to a point, I would have to create a filtering for specific classes, i.e. a query that brings up a specific classroom/set of classrooms wifi statistics.